casper-network/docs-archive/workflow/two-party-multi-sig.rst

-Two Party Multi-Signature Deploys
+Two-Party Multi-Signature Deploys
 =================================

-`Accounts <https://docs.casperlabs.io/en/latest/implementation/accounts.html>`_ on a Casper network can associate other ``Accounts`` to allow or require a multiple signature scheme for ``Deploys``.
+`Accounts <https://docs.casperlabs.io/en/latest/implementation/accounts.html>`_ on a Casper Network can associate other ``Accounts`` to allow or require a multiple signature scheme for ``Deploys``.

-This workflow describes how a trivial two-party multi-signature scheme for signing and sending ``Deploys``  can be enforced for an ``Account`` on a Casper network.
+This workflow describes how a trivial two-party multi-signature scheme for signing and sending ``Deploys``  can be enforced for an ``Account`` on a Casper Network.

 This workflow assumes:

 1. You meet the `prerequisites <setup.html>`_
-2. Are using the Casper command line client
+2. You are using the Casper command-line client
 3. Have a Main (**MA**) ``PublicKey`` hex and a ``PublicKey`` hex (**AA**) to associate
 4. Have a valid ``node-address``.
-5. Have previously deployed a smart contract to a Casper network (Refer: `Deploying Contracts <https://docs.casperlabs.io/en/latest/dapp-dev-guide/deploying-contracts.html>`_)
+5. Have previously deployed a smart contract to a Casper Network (Refer: `Deploying Contracts <https://docs.casperlabs.io/en/latest/dapp-dev-guide/deploying-contracts.html>`_)

 Configuring the Main Account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **CAUTION**: Incorrect configurations of the ``Account`` could render it defunct and unusable.
-It is highly recommended to first execute any changes to an ``Account`` in a test environment like, Testnet, before performing them in live environment like, Mainnet.
+It is highly recommended to first execute any changes to an ``Account`` in a test environment like Testnet, before performing them in a live environment like Mainnet.

 Each ``Account`` has an ``associated_keys`` field which is a list containing the ``AccountHash`` and its weight for every associated ``Account``. ``Accounts`` can be associated by adding the ``AccountHash`` to the ``associated_keys`` field.

-``Accounts`` on a Casper network assign weights to keys associated with the ``Account``.
+``Accounts`` on a Casper Network assign weights to keys associated with the ``Account``.
 This weight must be greater than or equal to a set value for a single key to either sign a ``Deploy`` or edit the state of the ``Account``.
-This set value is labelled as the ``action_threshold`` for the ``Account``.
+This set value is labeled as the ``action_threshold`` for the ``Account``.

-Each ``Account`` within a Casper Network has has two action thresholds that manage the permissions to send ``Deploys`` or manage the account.
+Each ``Account`` within a Casper Network has two action thresholds that manage the permissions to send ``Deploys`` or manage the account.
 Each threshold defines the minimum weight that a single key or a combination of keys must have to either:

 1. Send a deploy to the network; determined by the ``deployment`` threshold
 2. Edit the ``associated keys`` and the ``action thresholds``; determined by the ``key_management`` threshold

-To enforce multi-signature (multi-sig) feature for an ``Account`` on a Casper network, the *main key* and *associated key*'s combined weight must be greater than or equal to the ``deployment`` threshold.
+To enforce the multi-signature (multi-sig) feature for an ``Account`` on a Casper Network, the *main key* and *associated key*'s combined weight must be greater than or equal to the ``deployment`` threshold.
 This can be achieved by having each key's weight equal to half of the ``deployment`` threshold.

 Code Description